Hands-On Workshop

 figures.yaml

 The id is assigned in the figures.yaml file.
-This is where you also store information like the image file, caption, credit, label, alt text, etc. As we mentioned before, the beauty of YAML is that you store information in one place and can reference it in multiple locations in your publication.
-This also means that if you edit a figures caption, rather than changing it everywhere the figure appears in your publication, you only need to update it in the figures.yaml file.
+In the figures.yaml file you store the path to the image file as well as the caption, credit, label, alt text, etc. Each image and its related data is assigned an id.
+As we mentioned before, the beauty of YAML is that you store information in one place and can reference it in multiple locations throughout your publication using the id.
+This also means that if you edit a image’s caption, rather than changing it everywhere the image appears in your publication, you only need to update it in the figures.yaml file and it will automatically update everywhere the id is used in a shortcode.

 Here is an example of a figures.yaml entry: